-Control methods for weed seed at harvest can lower a very large seedbank of more than 1000 seeds/m to 100 seeds/m in only 4 years (e.g. annual ryegrass).
-The level of reductions varies between weed species.
+Control methods for weed seed at harvest can lower a very large seedbank of more than 1,000 seeds/m2 to 100 seeds/m2 in only four years (e.g. annual ryegrass).10 The level of reductions varies between weed species.

 In paddocks with low ryegrass burdens, harvest weed seed methods reduced ryegrass emergence by as much as 90%.
-Paddocks with high ryegrass burdens (>2,000 seeds/m) were less responsive, with 30-40% reduction in ryegrass emergence.
+Paddocks with high ryegrass burdens (>2,000 seeds/m2) were less responsive, with 30-40% reduction in ryegrass emergence.
 This means that harvest weed seed management takes longer to lower ryegrass populations in highly infested paddocks where the residual seedbank is still being exhausted.

-Trials in South Australia and New South Wales show that narrow swath burning and the use of a chaff cart are as effective at removing ryegrass seed as the Harrington Seed Destructor and at a similar cost.
+Trials in South Australia and New South Wales show that narrow windrow burning and the use of a chaff cart are as effective at removing ryegrass seed as the Harrington Seed Destructor and at a similar cost.11